Renewables

 To use electricity from their photovoltaic systems in periods when grid operators disconnect them to stabilize the system, citizens can install equipment that costs EUR 300 to EUR 1,000.
 Cyprus passed a bill enabling prosumers to switch to a zero-export mode.

 Cyprus, the only non-interconnected European Union member state, is struggling to maintain the stability of its electricity system.
-Rapid growth of solar power capacity is increasing the episodes of overloads, when grid operators have to curtail their production.
-At the same time, sometimes sudden weather changes push production to a critically low level, which can also cause outages before oil-fired power plants step in to cover the deficit.
+Rapid growth of solar power capacity brings more episodes of overloads, when grid operators have to curtail renewables.
+At the same time, sudden weather changes can push production to a critically low level, which can also cause outages before oil-fired power plants step in to cover the deficit.

 Still, the island country passed amendments last week to protect the right of prosumers to an interrupted power supply for their own needs.
 On the other hand, implementation isn’t cheap, and for some of them it would not be cost-effective.